-In 1939, Senghor was enrolled as a French army enlisted man with the rank of private within the 59th Colonial Infantry division in spite of his higher education and of his 1932 acquisition of French Citizenship.
+In 1939, Senghor was enrolled as a French army enlisted man with the rank of private within the 59th Colonial Infantry division despite his higher education and his 1932 acquisition of French Citizenship.
 A year later, in 1940, during the German invasion of France, he was taken prisoner by the Germans in la Charité-Sur-Loire.
 He was interned in different camps and finally at Front Stalag 230 in Poitiers.
 Front Stalag 230 was reserved for colonial troops captured during the war.
 German soldiers wanted to execute him and the others the same day they were captured, but they escaped this fate by yelling Vive la France, Vive l'Afrique Noire! ("Long live France, long live Black Africa!")
 A French officer told the soldiers that executing the African prisoners would dishonor the Aryan race and the German Army.
-In total, Senghor spent two years in different prison camps, where he spent most of his time writing poems.
+Senghor spent two years in different prison camps, where he spent most of his time writing poems.
 In 1942 he was released for medical reasons.
 He resumed his teaching career while remaining involved in the resistance during the Nazi occupation.

 Once the war was over, Senghor was selected as Dean of the Linguistics Department with the École nationale de la France d'Outre-Mer, a position he would hold until Senegal's independence in 1960.
 While traveling on a research trip for his poetry, he met the local socialist leader, Lamine Guèye, who suggested that Senghor run for election as a member of the Assemblée Nationale française.
 Senghor accepted and became député for the riding of Sénégal-Mauritanie when colonies were granted the right to be represented by elected individuals.
 They took different positions when the train conductors on the line, Dakar-Niger, went on strike.
 Guèye voted against the strike, arguing the move would paralyze the colony, while Senghor supported the workers, which gained him great support among Senegalese.
 During this time, he met and mentored Bruce M. Wright, who, as a Black poet, would become a federal judge in New York.

 He is the author of the Senegalese national anthem.
 The prime minister, Mamadou Dia, was in charge of executing Senegal's long-term development plan, while Senghor was in charge of foreign relations.
 The two men quickly disagreed.
 In December 1962, Mamadou Dia was arrested under suspicion of fomenting a coup d'état.
 He was held in prison for 12 years.
 Following this, Senghor created a presidential regime.
 In 1964 Senghor published the first volume of a series of five, titled Liberté.
 The book contains a variety of speeches, essays, and prefaces.
 On March 22, 1967, Senghor survived an assassination attempt.
 The suspect was sentenced to death for treason and executed on June 1967.
-In December 1980, Senghor resigned from his position at the end of the year, before the end of his fifth term.
+In December 1980, Senghor resigned at the end of the year, before the end of his fifth term.
 Abdou Diouf replaced him as the head of the country.
 In 1982, he was one of the founders of the Association of France and developing countries.
 Their objectives were to bring attention to the problems of developing countries in the wake of the changes affecting the latter.

 He was elected a member of the Académie française in 1983, the first Black African to sit at the Académie.
-The entrance ceremony in his honor took place in March 1984 in presence of French President François Mitterrand.
-In 1993, the last and fifth book of the Liberté series was published: Liberté 5: le dialogue des cultures.
-Léopold Senghor spent the last years of his life with his wife Colette Hubert, in Version, near the city of Caen in Normandy, where he died on December 20, 2001.
+The entrance ceremony in his honor took place in March 1984 in the presence of French President François Mitterrand.
+In 1993, the last and fifth book of the Liberté series was published: Liberté 5: le dialogue des Cultures.
+Léopold Senghor spent the last years of his life with his wife, Colette Hubert, in Version, near Caen in Normandy, where he died on December 20, 2001.
 His funeral was held in Dakar.
 Jacques Chirac (who said, upon hearing of Senghor's death: "Poetry has lost one of its masters, Senegal a statesman, Africa a visionary and France, a friend") and Lionel Jospin, respectively, president of the French Republic and the prime minister, did not attend.